Ganon's Castle Walkthrough

 Cobweb in Ocarina of Time

-The ceiling of the dead-end passage is covered in a cobweb.
-Burn it with a Fire Arrow to let sunlight into the room.
+Burn the cobweb on the ceiling of the dead-end passage with a Fire Arrow to let sunlight into the room.

 Shine Light on the Sun on the Right Side